sinequa/sba-angular/docs/tipstricks/startup.md

 The `SearchOptions` also contains the following options:

-- `deactivateRouting` can be used to deactivating the storage of the search query in the URL (which means the query is not persisted in case of a page refresh).
+- `deactivateRouting` can be used to deactivate the storage of the search query in the URL (which means the query is not persisted in case of a page refresh).
 - `preventQueryNameChanges` can be used to explicitly forbid the use of a query web service different from the primary one.

 These search options must be injected in the `BsSearchModule`: